MichaelAgarkov/MicSetup/index.md

 # MicSetup - A simple installation builder

-MicSetup is an installation builder, created from scratch in PascalABC.NET, by [Michael Agarkov](https://github.com/MichaelAgarkov).
+MicSetup is an installation builder, made from scratch in PascalABC.NET by [Michael Agarkov](https://github.com/MichaelAgarkov).

 Installation builder